webprofusion/certify-docs/docs/dns/providers/certifydns.md

 # Certify DNS

-Certify DNS is used to answer DNS challenges when your domains normal DNS provider isn't supported for automation.
+*Certify DNS* is an optional service used to answer DNS challenges when your domains normal DNS provider isn't supported for automation.
+It can be used with any *acme-dns* compatible ACME client.

-The service is a cloud hosted version of the [acme-dns](https://github.com/joohoi/acme-dns) standard and uses CNAME delegation of acme challenge TXT records to a dedicated challenge response service.
+- The service is a cloud hosted version of the [acme-dns](https://github.com/joohoi/acme-dns) protocol and uses CNAME delegation of acme challenge TXT records to a dedicated challenge response service.

-This service can be purchased through the https://certifytheweb.com License Keys tab when signed in, it is not currently available as a bundled product with other product license types.
+- The service requires a separately purchased *Certify DNS* license, available through the https://certifytheweb.com License Keys tab (when signed in).
+It is not included in other product licenses from us you may already have, e.g. other products like *Certify Certificate Manager* **do not** include a license for *Certify DNS*.

-Certify DNS is not required in order to use the Certify Certificate Manager app, it's only required if you specifically want to use DNS challenges and can't use DNS automation.
-The service is compatible with most existing _acme-dns_ clients so it can be used with other ACME clients on all operating systems.
+- *Certify DNS* is not required in order to use the Certify Certificate Manager app, it's only required if you specifically want to use DNS challenges and can't use standard DNS automation.
+- The service is compatible with most other existing _acme-dns_ clients so it can be used with other ACME clients on all operating systems.

-**With Certify DNS, you create a special CNAME record in your domain DNS, instead of a TXT record.
+**With *Certify DNS*, you create a special CNAME record in your domain DNS, instead of a TXT record.
 This CNAME record points to the Certify DNS cloud service and handles ACME challenge responses for your domain.**

-## Using Certify DNS in Certify The Web
+## Using *Certify DNS* in Certify Certificate Manager

-- Purchase a *Certify DNS* license key under your https://certifytheweb.com profile (License Keys > Add a License Key).
+- Purchase a *Certify DNS* license key under your https://certifytheweb.com profile (License Keys > Add a License Key, choose *Certify DNS*).
-- In the app, Select Certify DNS as the DNS update method under Authorization.
+- In the app, Select *Certify DNS* as the DNS update method under Authorization.
-- Create your Certify DNS credentials using your account email address (as `API Username`) and license key (as `API Key`).
+- Create your *Certify DNS* credentials using your account email address (as `API Username`) and license key (as `API Key`).
 You only need to do this once.
-- Click `Request Certificate` to perform a one-time registration with the Certify DNS service (per domain).
+- Click `Request Certificate` to perform a one-time registration with the *Certify DNS* service (per domain).
+If you receive an error such as `Failed to register with Certify DNS` you have probably not used the correct *Certify DNS* license key credentials.
-- You will be prompted to create a CNAME pointing to the TXT record hosted by the Certify DNS service.
+- You will be prompted to create a CNAME pointing to the TXT record hosted by the *Certify DNS* service.
 If you miss this prompt check back in the log file for your managed certificate (see the Status tab).
 - Once you have created your CNAME record, delete any existing \_acme-challenge TXT record in the same zone to avoid confusion.
-- Resume the request using `Request Certificate`, the Certify DNS service will automatically provide the required TXT record responses on your behalf.
+- Resume the request using `Request Certificate`, the *Certify DNS* service will automatically provide the required TXT record responses on your behalf.
 - Automatic renewals will then perform this process again without manual intervention.

-## Using Certify DNS with other acme-dns compatible clients
+## Using *Certify DNS* with other acme-dns compatible clients

 - Once activated on your https://certifytheweb.com account as special URL will be shown under the License Keys tab.
-This passes your license key info as basic credentials to the Certify DNS service.
+This passes your license key info as basic credentials to the *Certify DNS* service.
 - Follow the normal instructions for your acme-dns client, using the provided URL as the base URL for the acme-dns service.

 ### Example: Certbot with acme-dns-auth.py (linux)

 - Install Certbot and download acme-dns-auth.py (https://github.com/joohoi/acme-dns-certbot-joohoi)
 - Update acme-dns-auth.py to set `ACMEDNS_URL = "https://<your key credentials>@certify-dns.certifytheweb.com"`.
-Your url with credentials if found on your certifytheweb.com License Keys tab when Certify DNS is enabled.
+Your url with credentials if found on your certifytheweb.com License Keys tab when *Certify DNS* is enabled.
 - Run certbot with the required auth hook, e.g.:
   `sudo certbot certonly --manual --manual-auth-hook /etc/letsencrypt/acme-dns-auth.py --preferred-challenges dns --debug-challenges -d www.example.com`
 - On first run you will be prompted to create a specific CNAME in your domains DNS after registration completes.